Emails: 6 preventive tips to never receive spam

 2) Use protected contact forms.

-As you won't be displaying your e-mail address on your site, you'll set up a contact form that will send messages to your e-mail address.
+Since you won't be displaying your e-mail address on your site, you'll set up a contact form that will send messages to your e-mail address.
 But a robot is perfectly capable of filling in a contact form, sending you spam here too.

 All contact forms must therefore be protected with an anti-bots system (Captcha).